-We also make the Offering Circular and the Incorporated Documents available on our internet website at this address: www.freddiemac.com.(1)
+We also make the Offering Circular and the Incorporated Documents available on our internet website at this address: www.freddiemac.com/seasonedloansofferings/index.html.(1)

-Loan-level information provided in this Offering Circular and made available on the Securities Administrator's internet website(2) is based upon information reported and furnished to us by the prior servicers of the Mortgage Loans (i) at the time we purchased the Mortgage Loans, (ii) through subsequent data revisions and (iii) in monthly servicing updates.
+Loan-level information provided in this Offering Circular and made available on the Securities Administrator's internet website(2) is based upon information reported and furnished to us by the underlying loan seller and/or prior servicers of the Mortgage Loans (i) at the time we purchased the Mortgage Loans, (ii) through subsequent data revisions and (iii) in monthly servicing updates.
 We may not have independently verified the information reported and furnished to us by the prior servicers regarding the Mortgage Loans and we make no representations or warranties concerning the accuracy or completeness of that information.
 The Securities Administrator has not participated in the preparation of this Offering Circular and makes no representation or warranty as to the accuracy of the information contained herein.